Hedwig Codex: Medieval Commission

 The Hedwig Codex was commissioned by Louis I of Liegnitz-Brieg (Louis of Legnica and Brzeg; Ludwik I brzeski, Ludwig I) with his wife, Agnes of Glogau.
 Louis I of Liegnitz was also Saint Hedwig's great-great-great-grandson.
-In spite of the manuscript being made a century after her demise, the codex has come to substitute for the holy saint, having a nearly relic-like status.
+In spite of the manuscript being made a century after her death, the codex has come to substitute for the holy saint, having a nearly relic-like status.
 The commission of the manuscript helped further establish a cult in Silesia that revered Saint Hedwig.

 Based on Hedwig's hagiography (Vita beatae Hedwigis), the illustrated codex was produced in 1353 at the court workshop of Hedwig's descendant, Duke Louis I of Liegnitz, in Lubin.
 Duke Louis, the vassal of the Bohemian king and from mother's side his relative, while from his father's side a member of the branch of the Polish royal Piast dynasty, wanted through this opus to contribute to celebration of his famous ancestor and family.
 The writer (or even illuminator?) of the manuscript was certain Nicolaus of Prussia (Nycolaus Pruzie).